tiiuae/sbomnix/README.md

 ```

 #### Generate SBOM Based on Derivation File or Out-path
 Flake references are the recommended target for `sbomnix`.
 When the target is a flake reference, `sbomnix` can resolve the nixpkgs version used to build the package and enrich the SBOM with metadata such as descriptions, licenses, maintainers, and homepage links.
-When the target is a store path, there is no information about which nixpkgs version produced it, so metadata enrichment is skipped by default; see [Nixpkgs Metadata Source Selection](#nixpkgs-metadata-source-selection).
+When the target is a store path, there is no information about which nixpkgs version produced it, so metadata enrichment is skipped; see [Nixpkgs Metadata Source Selection](#nixpkgs-metadata-source-selection).

 By default `sbomnix` scans the given target and generates an SBOM including the runtime dependencies.
 Notice: determining the target runtime dependencies in Nix requires building the target.